Cadekanbi/IGME-230/230-project-1-content.md

-# Catch a Ninja
+# World of Ninjas

 ## I. High Concept
-Ninjas have existed for centuries.
-Probably.
-The tales of their heightened senses, craftiness,    have left people in awe. tempered blade
+For centuries ninjas have made their silent mark on the world.
+The stories of their heightened senses, vast assortment of weapons, and mastery of stealth strike people with fear.
+The idea of being slain with the silent tempered blade of a master assassin is hard to truly acertain.
+How can a human be so stealthy and deadly?
+Well, this game will show you the ninja way!
 If a ninja kills in a forest and no one is around to hear it, does it make a sound?
-How will you know when you've met a ninja?
-You won't
+Find out in this nail-biting stealth adventure.
+Expect unbelievably difficult covert missions and cunning enemies that will test your meddle and patience.
+Enter the world of ninjas.